-Studies have also shown, that some loss brain’s white matter can a consequence of heroin use.
+Studies have also shown that some loss of the brain’s white matter can be a consequence of heroin use.
 This deficiency may decision-making, behavior, and emotional responses, consequently affecting one’s quality of life.

 Heroin gets you high because it activates these receptors.
-In addition to getting someone obliterated, activation of these receptors reduces pain, slows breathing, causes pinpoint pupils and slows down food digestion.
+In addition to getting someone obliterated, activation of these receptors reduces pain, slows breathing, causes pinpoint pupils, and slows down food digestion.
 Drowsiness, nausea, and mental clouding occur.
-Unfortunately, activating these opioid receptors can have adverse effects and result in dysphoria, which is the emotional opposite of euphoria.
+Unfortunately, activating these opioid receptors can have adverse effects and result in dysphoria, the emotional opposite of euphoria.
 Receptor activation can even cause delusions and hallucinations.

 Illicit drug makers make heroin from morphine, but heroin is much stronger – about three times more potent – than morphine.
 This illicit opioid gets you much higher than morphine or other opioids because heroin has a chemical structure that allows it to pass through the protective blood-brain barrier very quickly.
 Once inside your brain, heroin overwhelms your body’s opioid system to cause the warm rush associated with this drug.

 In other words, morphine works its way slowly into your brain and latches on to a few opioid receptors to ease mild pain and cause slight relaxation.
 Intravenous injection of morphine causes relatively mild euphoria in about 5 minutes after injection.
 Heroin blasts into the brain in about two minutes after injection and saturates all available opioid receptors to cause a tsunami of euphoria.

 Heroin leaves the brain much quicker than morphine too.
 The peak effects of heroin last for an hour or two, and the overall effects wear off in three to five hours.
 The effects of a morphine injection will last for four to six hours.